whoisanku/LinkLoom/README.md

 └── ...
 ```

-Happy hacking—pull requests, feature ideas, and demo feedback are all welcome!
+Happy linking—pull requests, feature ideas, and demo feedback are all welcome!